 Turbot is the perfect offering for a special occassion.
-Impress your beau this Valentine's Day with Philippa Davis's roast turbot with chickpea stew
+Impress your beau this Valentine's Day with Philippa Davis's roast turbot with chickpea stew.
+Serves six.

 Roast turbot with chickpea stew makes a wonderful centrepiece for a Valentine’s Day feast.
-It is useful to have a bowl of anchovy butter in your fridge as it not only works well with fish but is also delicious with venison, beef, lamb and chicken.
+By the way, anchovy butter is a very useful item to have in your fridge.
+It goes beautifully with fish and also works well with venison, beef, lam and chicken.

 - 2 tbs olive oil